Hancock, Walker Kirtland, b. 1901 d. 1998

-Collection Summary: REELS 1718-1726: Correspondence, project files, writings, sketches, photos, printed matter, and an interview transcript relating to his career as a sculptor.
+Collection Summary: Correspondence, project files, writings, sketches, photos, printed matter, and an interview transcript relating to his career as a sculptor.
 Correspondents include Cecilia Beaux, William Zorach, Booth Tarkington, Paul Manship, Adolph Weinman, Henry Kreis, and C. Paul Jennewein.
-Also included are Hancock's personal files relating to his work as a consultant to the Stone Mountain Confederate Memorial (Ga.), 1961-1978.
+Also included are Hancock's personal files relating to his work as a consultant to the Stone Mountain Confederate Memorial (Georgia), 1961-1978.

-Biographical/Historical Note: Sculptor; Gloucester, Mass. b.
-1901. d.
-Dec.
-30, 1998.
-Hancock was born in 1901 in St. Louis, Mo.
+Biographical/Historical Note: Walker Hancock (1901-1998) was a sculptor from Gloucester, Massachusetts.
+Hancock was born in 1901 in St. Louis, Missouri.
 He studied at Washington University for one year before moving on to the Pennsylvania Academy of the Fine Arts, where he studied under Charles Grafly.
 He taught at PAFA from 1929 to 1967.
 During his career, he produced hundreds of realistic works, ranging from a 39 ft. bronze angel in the 30th St. Station in Philadelphia, to a bust of former President Bush in the Capitol, to a monumental statue of James Madison in the Library of Congress, to a Christ figure in the central altar in the National Cathedral in Washington.
 Hancock first visited Gloucester in 1921, built a studio there, and later moved there permanently.
 He died at home at age 97.